Effect-TS/platform/docs/platform-browser/index.ts.md

 ## From "@effect/platform-browser/WorkerRunner"

-Re-exports all named exports from the "@effect/platform-browser/WorkerRunner" module as "WorkerRunner".
+Re-exports all named exports from the "@effect/platform-browser/WorkerRunner" module as `WorkerRunner`.

 **Signature**